Hibachi Shrimp (Benihana Copycat)

 Make these Japanese Hibachi Shrimp at home using my easy recipe.
-This Benihana Steakhouse copycat recipe comes together in under 20 minutes using simple ingredients and is inexpensive (gluten-free).
+This Benihana Steakhouse copycat recipe comes together in under 20 minutes using simple ingredients and is inexpensive.

 About Hibachi Shrimp

-Hibachi Shrimp is a shrimp stir-fry dish where raw shrimp are tossed in butter along with veggies and a few sauces.
+Hibachi Shrimp is a stir-fry dish in which raw shrimp are stir-fried in butter along with veggies and a few sauces.
 It is popularly served at Japanese restaurants and Hibachi steakhouses.

 These homemade Japanese Hibachi Shrimp tastes precisely like the one you might have tasted at Benihana Steakhouse.